24 Main Street

 The Hoosic River Greenway is a joint project between the Village of Hoosick Falls, the Hoosic River Watershed Assn.
 (HooRWA), and a committee of volunteers.
 The mission is to develop a greenway along the east bank of the Hoosic River with hiking and biking trails, river access, and other recreational amenities.

 The steering committee is always looking for new members.
-Meetings are held the last Wednesday of each month at 6:00 pm in the Village offices.
+Meetings are held monthly at 6:00 pm in the Village offices.
+The meeting dates are posted on the Village calendar.